kod3r/craftar-example-android/README.md

 			}
 		}
 		// Unfreeze the VideoCapture that the singleShotSearch freezes.
-    		// This unfreeze step is optional if haveContent==false, but mandatory to run [_tracking startTracking];
+    		// This unfreeze step is optional if haveContent==false. mCatchoomCamera.restartCameraPreview();
-		mCatchoomCamera.restartCameraPreview();

 		if (haveContent) {